drcode/webfui/README.md

 ## Tech Demo Showing Off WebFUI

-Here is an [inverse kinematics demo written 100% in ClojureScript](http://lisperati.com/webfui/inverse_kinematics.html)- Browse the source code in the webfui-examples directory.
+Here is an [inverse kinematics demo written 100% in ClojureScript](http://lisperati.com/webfui/inverse_kinematics.html)- Browse the source code in the `webfui-examples` directory.
 This example is pure HTML5, and using WebFUI means none of the application code directly manipulates the DOM.
 Click on the figure to drag it around the screen.
-For further demos, check out this [calculator](http://lisperati.com/webfui/calculator.html) and [this example of mouse interaction](http://lisperati.com/webfui/mouse_tracking.html).
+For further demos, check out this [calculator](http://lisperati.com/webfui/calculator.html) and [this example of mouse interaction](http://lisperati.com/webfui/mouse_tracking.html)(drag numbers in the circle on top of each other to see what it does.)

 ## Performance Challenges